 Before Willis could give up hope, he noticed something washed ashore.
 He squinted his eyes to get a better look and realized it was a woman’s body.
 “Oh my god,” he gasped and dashed to the water, screaming “someone get help!” to no one.

 He slid down to the woman’s body facing downward in the sand.
-He flipped her over and brought his cheek to her nose.
+He flipped her over and brought his ear to her nose.
 She was not breathing.
 He would have to give her CPR.
 He parted her lips and blew into her mouth.
 He clasped his hands together and pressed down on her chest with all his weight.
 “C’mon,” he whispered.
 He repeated the process more forcefully.
 The woman remained stiff.
 Willis touched her neck with two fingers and couldn’t feel a pulse.
 She was dead.
 He slowly rose to his feet, disappointed, not that he couldn’t resuscitate her, but because he had hoped that she could provide him with a reasonable explanation for everything; why the plane was missing, why he couldn’t remember the plane crash, why his body appeared trauma-free, why everyone thought he belonged there.
 Much to his surprise, her death would not prevent her from answering his questions with one of her own—one simple and spine chilling at the same time.

 “Sorry, I didn’t mean to scare you,” she said, lending her hand to help him up.